Swiss Say Would Grant Putin 'Immunity' For Peace Talks

 Switzerland aims to reaffirm its role as neutral mediator by offering immunity to Putin during official peace talks despite the ICC warrant, balancing legal duties with peace efforts.

-- Switzerland would grant Vladimir Putin immunity if he attends the peace talks, despite an International Criminal Court arrest warrant.
+- Switzerland would grant Russian President Vladimir Putin immunity if he attended peace talks, despite the International Criminal Court’s arrest warrant.

 "20 Minutes" takes stock of the conflict for you every night.
 On Tuesday evening, it is time to prepare for a possible summit between Putin and Zelensky.
 Where and when will it take place?
 What guarantees are the two countries waiting for?